USS Russell (DD-414): 1945

 On 9 January, the force, having survived harassing attacks by planes, boats, and ships, arrived in Lingayen Gulf and Russell assumed screening duties off the transport area.
 For 9 days, she patrolled, illuminated, bombarded, and fought off kamikazes.
-From 18–23 January, she escorted damaged ships back to Leyte and, on 27 January, sailed north again.
+From 18 to 23 January, she escorted damaged ships back to Leyte and, on 27 January, sailed north again.
 On 31 January, she arrived off Nasugbu Bay, covered YMSs (Motor Minesweepers) as they cleared approach channels, then fired on enemy emplacements on Nasugbu Point.
 Relieved in late afternoon, she returned to Lingayen Gulf, thence, on 2 February, to Leyte, New Guinea, and the Solomons.

 Russell arrived at Guadalcanal on 15 February, rejoined the 5th Fleet and prepared for Operation "Iceberg", the Okinawa offensive.
 On 1 April, she arrived off the assault beaches and commenced screening the Northern Transport area.
 From 3–5 April, she patrolled north of Ie Shima, then returned to the transport area to escort a convoy to Ulithi.
 Returning to the Hagushi beaches with reinforcements on 21 February, she shifted to Kerama Retto, whence she patrolled in carrier operating area "Rapier", south of Okinawa, into May.
 Detached from carrier screening duty on 27 May, she proceeded to the Hagushi anchorage and got underway the following day for the United States and a yard overhaul.

 Still undergoing overhaul at Seattle, Washington when the war ended, Russell was prepared for inactivation during September, and on 15 November, she was decommissioned.
 Thirteen days later she was struck from the Navy List and, in September 1947, she was sold for scrap to the National Metal and Steel Corporation, Terminal Island, Los Angeles.